The Shape of Water: Plot

-Elisa Esposito, who was found abandoned by the side of a river as an infant with wounds on her neck, is mute and communicates through sign language.
-In 1962, during the Cold War, Elisa works as a custodian at a secret government laboratory in Baltimore, Maryland, and lives a very routine life in an apartment above a movie theater.
-Her only friends are her closeted gay next-door neighbor Giles, a struggling middle-aged advertising illustrator, and her co-worker Zelda Fuller.
+In 1962, during the Cold War, Elisa Esposito works as a janitor in a secret government laboratory in Baltimore, Maryland.
+Found abandoned by the side of a river as an infant with scars on her neck, Elisa is mute and communicates through sign language.
+Her only friends are her closeted middle-aged neighbor Giles, an advertising illustrator, and her coworker Zelda.